US bombs facilities in Syria used by Iran-backed militia | Law-Order

 Austin said he recommended the action to Biden.

-“We said a number of times that we will respond on our timeline,” Austin said. ''We wanted to be sure of the connectivity and we wanted to be sure that we had the right targets.”
-Earlier, Pentagon spokesman John Kirby said the U.S. action was a “proportionate military response” taken together with diplomatic measures, including consultation with coalition partners.
+"We said several times that we will respond on our timeline," Austin said. ''We wanted to be sure of the connectivity and we wanted to be sure that we had the right targets."
+Earlier, Pentagon spokesman John Kirby said the US action was a "proportionate military response" taken together with diplomatic measures, including consultation with coalition partners.

-“The operation sends an unambiguous message: President Biden will act to protect American and coalition personnel,'' Kirby said. ''At the same time, we have acted in a deliberate manner that aims to deescalate the overall situation in eastern Syria and Iraq.”
-Kirby said the U.S. airstrikes “destroyed multiple facilities at a border control point used by a number of Iranian- backed militant groups,'' including Kataib Hezbollah and Kataib Sayyid al-Shuhada.
-The U.S. has blamed Kataib Hezbollah for numerous attacks targeting U.S. personnel and interests in Iraq in the past.
+"The operation sends an unambiguous message: President Biden will act to protect American and coalition personnel,'' Kirby said. ''At the same time, we have acted in a deliberate manner that aims to deescalate the overall situation in eastern Syria and Iraq."
+Kirby said the US airstrikes "destroyed multiple facilities at a border control point used by several Iranian- backed militant groups,'' including Kataib Hezbollah and Kataib Sayyid al-Shuhada.
+The US has blamed Kataib Hezbollah for numerous attacks targeting US personnel and interests in Iraq in the past.

 Further details were not immediately available.

+Mary Ellen O'Connell, a professor at Notre Dame Law School, criticized the US attack as a violation of international law.

-Biden administration officials condemned the Feb.
-15 rocket attack near the city of Irbil in Iraq's semi-autonomous Kurdish-run region, but as recently as this week officials indicated they had not determined for certain who carried it out.
-Officials have noted that in the past, Iranian-backed Shiite militia groups have been responsible for numerous rocket attacks that targeted U.S. personnel or facilities in Iraq.
+"The United Nations Charter makes absolutely clear that the use of military force on the territory of a foreign sovereign state is lawful only in response to an armed attack on the defending state for which the target state is responsible," she said.
+"None of those elements is met in the Syria strike."
+Biden administration officials condemned the February 15 rocket attack near the city of Irbil in Iraq's semi-autonomous Kurdish-run region, but as recently as this week officials indicated they had not determined for certain who carried it out.
+Officials have noted that in the past, Iranian-backed Shiite militia groups have been responsible for numerous rocket attacks that targeted US personnel or facilities in Iraq.

 Iran this week said it has no links to the Guardians of Blood Brigade.